 - We strongly encourage everyone to wear a mask while inside the venue.

 - These policies are subject to change.
 If they do, we will update this event page and notify all ticket buyers.

-Magicspace Entertainment is thrilled to announce that David Sedaris will return Colorado Springs for one night only at the Pikes Peak Center on Monday, November 14 at 7:00PM.
-Tickets, which range in price from $29 to $79, are on sale now and are available online at AXS.com or in person at the Pikes Peak Center box office.
+Tickets, which range in price from $89.25 to $193.25 plus applicable fees, are on sale now and are available online at AXS.com or in person at the Pikes Peak Center box office.